JeffersonLab/SRO-RTDP/src/utilities/java/ersapActors/GIT_USAGE.md

 If you encounter issues with Git in the devcontainer:

-1. **Git repository not found**: Make sure the devcontainer is properly configured to mount the main Git repository.
-Check the `devcontainer.json` file to ensure the `.git` directory is mounted correctly.
+1. **Git repository not found**: Make sure you're in the correct directory.
+The entire project is mounted at `/workspace`.

 2. **Permission denied**: Run the following command to add the workspace as a safe directory:
    ```bash